 screx: experimental!
 Self-consistent, screened Hartree-Fock exchange only.

 The Coulomb operator is screened as:

-$$\frac{1}{r-r'} \to \frac{1}{\varepsilon(r,r')} \cdot \frac{1}{r-r'} \tag{3.7}$$
+$$\frac{1}{r - r'} \to \frac{1}{\varepsilon(r, r')} \cdot \frac{1}{r - r'} \tag{3.7}$$

-$\varepsilon(r, r')$ is the non-local microscopic dielectric function, obtained in the $\omega \rightarrow 0$ frequency limit of the random-phase approximation (RPA).
+$\varepsilon(r,r')$ is the non-local microscopic dielectric function, obtained in the $\omega \to 0$ frequency limit of the random-phase approximation (RPA).
 See Ref.
-[97] for details.
+[109] for details.

-- cohsex : experimental!
+- cohsex: experimental!
 Self-consistent screened exchange plus Coulombhole (COH) correlation.
 See Ref.
-[97] for details. - Method of non-local correlation using the "van der Waals density functional" (vdw-DF) as presented by Dion and coworkers in Ref.
-[59].
-Two options are available for the exchange part: - $-\ pbe_vdw$: the functional with pbe exchange

-- revpbe_vdw : the functional with revpbe exchange
+[109] for details. - Method of non-local correlation using the "van der Waals density functional" (vdw-DF) as presented by Dion and coworkers in Ref.
+[67] or the second version of the vdw-DF functional (vdw-DF2) as presented by Lee and coworkers in Ref.
+[165].
+Six options are available: - pbe vdw: the vdw-DF functional with pbe exchange - revpbe_vdw : the vdW-DF functional with revpbe exchange - vdw-df2: the vdW-DF2 functional with PW86 exchange - beef-vdw: the generalized gradient BEEFvdW functional by Wellendorff and coworkers [268].
+This implementation uses exchange and correlation from libxc. - beef2-vdw2: the generalized gradient BEEFvdW functional by Wellendorff and coworkers [268].
+This implementation uses only exchange from libxc. - mbeef2_vdw2: the Meta-generalized gradient mBEEFvdW functional by Lundgaard and coworkers [176].

-Note that this keyword is not the correction due to Tkatchenko and Scheffler 2009 [224].
+Note that these keywords are not the correction due to Tkatchenko and Scheffler 2009 [251].
 To activate the Tkatchenko-Scheffler correction instead, use the vdw_correction_hirshfeld keyword.
 The functional by Dion et al. is a very different functional.
 As implemented here, it is also much more expensive than the Tkatchenko-Scheffler correction.
 To use the functional by Dion et al., please review the numerical options described in Sec.
-3.22.2.
+3.23.2.